awcflavin/lab-2/README.md

-     chat, c        The Ancestor talks with himself in a maddening fashion talkback, t    You can talk to the Ancestor and the Ancestor replies back in a crazy manner search, s      Searches all quotes the Ancestor has ever said with the word searched in them help, h        Shows a list of commands or help for one command
+     chat, c        The Ancestor talks with himself in a maddening fashion talkback, t    You can talk to the Ancestor and the Ancestor replies back in a crazy manner search, s      Searches all quotes the Ancestor has ever said with the word searched in them guess, g		Game where user guesses the quote letter by letter help, h        Shows a list of commands or help for one command

 GLOBAL OPTIONS: